Lusiné VartanLV

 The story ↓

-A pitch about experience, delivered as something you endure.
+A proposal about experience, delivered as a static document.

 Demonstrate, don’t describe.